 Now, click it again, and this time after it appears in the box, click it again (segmented).
 Did you notice how the ‘e‘ was gray and the ‘n‘ was bold and OLSN‘s voice said “N”?

 Now click it for a third time (segmented).
 Did you see and hear the word sounded out?
 This way of changing the looks of letters so that they can better telegraph their sounds is called PQs (for “pronunciation cues“).
 PQs are like “phonics clues” and “sound-out hints” that help children learn how to recognize unfamiliar words.
-OLSN uses PQs to help guide learners into getting good at reading.
+OLSN uses PQs to guide your child’s learning into the kinds of rapid pattern recognition that good reading depends on.

 Important Note: You and your child can learn all you need to learn about PQs by just using OLSN.
 You don’t have to learn PQs before using them to read with them, however, if you want to learn more about PQs, click here.

-Step 1: Whenever learners encounter a word that they don’t know the meaning of, they should click the word to open the OLSN (just like they would for a word they don’t recognize).
+Step 1: Whenever your child encounters a word that they don’t know the meaning of, they should click the word to open OLSN (just like they would for a word they don’t recognize).

 Step 3: If English is their primary language, they should click on the Dictionary or Synonym button to see the words definitions.
 If English is not their primary language, they should click on the Translator button to see translations in their language.
 Note: if the Translator is not set to their primary language, click on the Translator Menu button to select it.

-Important Note: Learners can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and OLSN will help them read (recognize and understand) the word.
+Important Note: Your child can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and OLSN will help them read (recognize and understand) the word.